NCSU GIS/MEA582:

 Geospatial Modeling and Analysis

-Schedule and links to material for the Distance Education section
+Schedule and links to the course material

 Schedule will be adjusted as needed during the semester.
 Assignments, which are due at the same date, should be delivered in a single report.